-A continuous bond should be used if you import on a regular basis through various ports of entry.
+A continuous bond is much more cost effective and should be used if you import on a regular basis through various ports of entry.

 So how do those bonds become insufficient?
 Read on.

-A customs bond is deemed insufficient if an importer is importing more product and duty taxes than the product’s customs bond amount.
+A customs bond is deemed insufficient if an importer is paying more in duty, taxes and fees than the current bond is written to cover.

-For example, if a bond is valued at 10 percent of the total duty paid annually.
-If the imported value exceeds 10 percent, then you have an insufficient customs bond.
+For example, a bond is calculated at 10 percent of the total duty, taxes and fees paid annually.
+If the imported duty, taxes and fees exceed 10 percent, then you have an insufficient customs bond.
 An insufficient bond cannot be used for entries any longer, which means your shipments can’t be cleared and will be held at the port location until a new sufficient bond is filed and issues are addressed.
 Continuous bonds are typically the bonds that are deemed insufficient.